 PATRICK BUTLIN

-From 2021 to 2024 I was a researcher at the Future of Humanity Institute.
+From 2021 to 2025 I was a researcher at the University of Oxford, first at the Future of Humanity Institute and then the Global Priorities Institute.
 I spent the first half of 2021 conducting research on AI alignment, thanks to a grant from Survival and Flourishing, and from 2017 to 2020 I was a Teaching Fellow at King's College London.
 Before that, I was a Postdoctoral Fellow of the Centre for Philosophical Psychology at the University of Antwerp from 2016 to 2017, and a Stipendiary Lecturer in Philosophy at Hertford College, Oxford from 2014 to 2017.

 In 2015 I completed my Ph.D. in Philosophy at King's College, London, where I was supervised by David Papineau and Nick Shea.